-The impact of involving patients and public in the study
+What was the impact of involving patients and/or the public?

 This has changed how we usually conduct research as we have introduced the idea of dynamic consent (with input from the PPI).
 Participants can change their consent options on the database, so as their situation changes so can their consent options.
 It gives a feeling of empowerment and of being in control as to how much involvement the participant wants to have.
 This involvement is not static and can be changed.
-We started with one consent form with lots of options on it; after feedback from the participants we have split the consent form into several smaller consent forms.
+We started with one consent form with lots of options on it; after feedback from the participants we have split the consent form into several smaller ones.